danielkunin/Deeplearning-Visualizations/article/optimization.md

 Adaptive optimization methods such as Adam or RMSprop perform well in the initial portion of training, but they have been found to generalize poorly at later stages  compared to Stochastic Gradient Descent.
 In Improving Generalization Performance by Switching from Adam to SGD, Keskar et al. investigate a hybrid strategy that begins training with an adaptive method and switches to SGD.

-You can find more information about these optimizers in the Deep Learning Specialization Course 2: Improving your Deep Neural Network, Week 2 (Optimization) on Coursera.
+You can find more information about these optimizers in the Deep Learning Specialization Course 2, Week 2 (Optimization Algorithms) on Coursera.

 ### Conclusion